secretstartups/handbook/content/handbook/product/fulfillment-guide.md

 Additional context about this feature can be found [here](https://gitlab.com/groups/gitlab-org/-/epics/10173), including a [visual timeline](https://gitlab.com/groups/gitlab-org/-/epics/10173#timeline-of-events) of subscription events related to the temporary renewal extensions.

-Please share your feedback about this feature in [this issue](https://gitlab.com/gitlab-org/fulfillment/meta/-/issues/1514).
+Please share your feedback about this feature in [this issue](https://gitlab.com/gitlab-org/fulfillment/meta/-/issues/1728).

-### Beta rollout

-BETA access to **temporary extensions for Self-Managed renewals** is being rolled via [this issue](https://gitlab.com/gitlab-com/sales-team/field-operations/systems/-/issues/4544) (confidential).

 ### Creating an extension

 Please watch [this video](https://www.youtube.com/watch?v=ENRtOQ0DbkM) for an overview of creating an extension.
 The process is also described below.

 1. Go to the SFDC Renewal Opportunity that needs additional processing time.
-1. Click on `Request Temporary License` button. *If you are not part of the beta group, you will see an error message.*
+1. Click on `Request Temporary Extension` button.
-1. Temporary License form will load, and display the related OpportunityID and ZuoraSubscriptionID.
+1. Temporary Renewal Extension form will load, and display the related OpportunityID and ZuoraSubscriptionID.
 1. Select `Reason` from the drop down, specify number of `Users` for the license, add optional `Notes`, then click `Next`.
    1. If creating a temporary renewal extension for SaaS subscription, the number of `Users` is irrelevant - extension will be created for the same number of users as the current subscription.
 1. Once the extension is created, you will see a success message.
 Otherwise, you will see an [error message](add-link).